 Here are some of the content ideas for your staffing agency:

 The ultimate goal is to create a community that resonates with your messaging and your brand.
 They regularly consume your content and thus you become their go-to when they want to solve their recruiting problems.
+Make sure to set up proper marketing reporting to see what content and channels work best for growing and engaging your audience

 Now, one of the key ways to market your content (or your staffing agency per se) is to optimize your website for SEO to drive higher traffic and gain better search engine rankings.